OlivierLD/raspberry-coffee/RasPISamples/src/java/raspisamples/smoothing/README.md

 * used the polynomail coefficients [-0.0061, 0.0029, 4.6].

 The data are generated in a file named `cloud.csv`, it can be opened as a spreadsheet.
+Turn the boolen to `true` for this to happen...

 The method `csvToJson` can turn those data into a `json` object.